aaweaver-actuary/Obsidian/Word embeddings encode one-hot-encoded words to floats in a lower-dimensional vector space.md

-#embedding

-#word-embedding's are pretrained on very large corpora of documents, using methods similar to #principal-components-analysis
+word #embedding's are pretrained on very large corpora of documents, using methods similar to [[Principal Components Analysis|principal components analysis]]